How to Choose a Dehumidifier That’s Right for Your Home

 People consume water, sweat, and breathe out hot, humid air, which is why the more people live in the home, the higher the humidity will be.
 In most homes, the humidity produced by humans is relatively unimportant, but large families of six or more people might want to consider a larger dehumidifier to handle increased humidity levels.

-3. Doors and windows in the home
+3. Number of doors and windows in home

 The size and number of doors and windows in the home can also influence the humidity levels indoors.
 Windows and doors allow heat to transfer more easily into the home, so the more windows and doors, the higher the humidity.
 Similarly, very large windows are poor insulators, leading to higher levels of humidity.